balena-io-experimental/fin-block/README.md

 ```bash
 curl -X POST localhost:1337/sleep/10/60
 ```

 #### [GET] `/ping`

-Used to know the block is ready to recieve instructions.
+Used to know the block is ready to receive instructions.

-*note: this will be expanded to return HTTP unavailable when the device is flashing or about to reboot*
+_note: this will be expanded to return HTTP unavailable when the device is flashing or about to reboot_

 #### [GET] `/firmware`